CySA+ certification: Overview and career path [updated 2021]

-If you are currently are or plan to be a cybersecurity analyst and do not yet have a certification for this career path, there is now a certification that may give your career the boost you are looking for.
+If you are currently are or plan to be a cybersecurity analyst and do not yet have a certification, you may want to consider CySA+.
 This vendor-neutral certification is considered intermediate to mid-career and will prove to organizations that you have the knowledge and skills needed to spearhead cybersecurity operations, either as a standalone information security professional or as part of a security team.

 What is the CySA+ certification?

-The Cyber Security Analyst certification, hosted by CompTIA, is one of the latest cybersecurity certifications available.
-With the first version of the test being released in 2017, this certification validates that the certification holder’s competency with the following:
+The Cyber Security Analyst certification, hosted by CompTIA, is currently on its second certification exam version (CS0-002).
+This certification validates the certification holder’s competency with the following:

 - Performing data analysis with the ability to identify vulnerabilities, risks and threats